J3rry-1729/SEF/README.md

 You also can have a quick passive scan \
 The aim is to give you as much subdomain as possible

+# Warning

+If you are using `--all` flag then make sure you are using this script from VPS \ Your local machine may face problems as it will perform hard DNS active enumeration

 # Requirnment